 15 Fun & Free Things to do in Tucson

 Today, it is hard to believe that Tucson was at one point a sleepy little desert town.
 These days are long gone, and consequently, real estate prices continue to climb as more and more 2nd home owners flock to the area for a mild winter escape.
 New restaurants and businesses continually open their doors.
-Winter resorts are often booked months in advance as Midwesterners whom are tired of the cold flock to the sunshine of the Southwest.
+Winter resorts are often booked out months in advance as Midwesterners & Northeasterners who are tired of the cold flock to the sunshine of the Southwest.

 With the increase in tourism comes pricier resorts, attractions, and restaurants.
 Luckily, there are still tons of freebies lurking about courtesy of Tucson’s beautiful natural location in the Sonoran Desert.
 If you are an avid hiker, cyclist, and in general, a nature lover, you will have no shortage of fun, free recreational activities.

 While many find the desert landscapes boring and barren, others find it enchanting and peaceful.
 If you fall into the latter, then you will definitely appreciate the uniqueness of the trails found throughout the region.
-Much of the beauty found at pricey national & state parks can be enjoyed via community parks and trails for free.
+Much of the beauty found at pricey national & state parks can be enjoyed free via community parks and trails.

 Whether you are a local looking for a budget friendly weekend activity, or a tourist looking to keep activity costs low, the following free activities & attractions should keep you more than busy.

 1. Hike the Linda Vista trail